 Cayuga Ducks: The Beautiful Black Duck Breed

-Last updated on May 10th, 2024 at 07:37 pm
+Last updated on August 16th, 2024 at 08:30 pm

+In this blog post, we wanted to introduce you to this beautiful black duck breed.
 We have two Cayuga Ducks ourselves, Simon and Ronja.
-In this blog post, we wanted to introduce you to this beautiful black duck breed.
 Ronja, however, is not a pure breed; she is a mix between Cayuga and Mallard.
 This is why not all of the characteristics below are true for her.

 Cayuga Ducks